w3c/mathml/docs/accessibility.md

 There are some notations that aren't resolved by knowing the subject area.
 For example, if the subject area is calculus, $(0, \pi)$ could be either the point in the plane with coordinates 0 and $\pi$ or (more likely) the open interval from 0 to $\pi$.

 Conversely, an integral such as $\int \sin x\,dx$ is unambiguously an integral regardless of subject area.
-However, the related concept of derivatives $dy/dx$ is potentially ambiguous and providing a subject area would disambiguate it.
+However, the related concept of derivatives is potentially ambiguous (e.g., $dy/dx$) and providing a subject area would disambiguate it.
 Each notation needs to be evaluated and a determination made as to whether it is ambiguous or not.

 ## "mathrole" attribute

 ## Extracting semantics
 In the absence semantic markup, AT uses heuristics to determine the speech to generate.
 For example, AT will typically default to assuming a `msup` (superscript) element represents a power, but will have some special cases based on the values of the children.
 For example $\sin^{-1} x$ will be read as "inverse sine of x" and $x^3$ will also have a special case.
 All AT have some form of tree pattern matching -- the complexity of the matching and number of matching rules varies widely.